Veganism: 21st century

 In 2011, Europe's first vegan supermarkets appeared in Germany: Veganz in Berlin and Vegilicious in Dortmund.
 In 2013, the Oktoberfest in Munich (traditionally a meat-heavy event) offered vegan dishes for the first time in its 200-year history.

 By 2016, 49% of Americans were drinking plant milk, and 91% still drank dairy milk.
 In the U.K., the plant milk market increased by 155 percent in two years, from 36 million litres (63 million imperial pints) in 2011 to 92 million (162 million imperial pints) in 2013.
 There was a 185% increase in new vegan products between 2012 and 2016 in the U.K. In 2017, the United States School Nutrition Association found 14% of school districts across the country were serving vegan school meals compared to 11.5% of schools offering vegan lunch in 2016.

 In total, as of 2016, the largest share of vegan consumers globally currently reside in Asia Pacific with nine percent of people following a vegan diet.
 In 2017, veganism rose in popularity in Hong Kong and China, particularly among millennials.
 China's vegan market was estimated to rise by more than 17% between 2015 and 2020, which is expected to be "the fastest growth rate internationally in that period".
-This exceeds the projected growth in the second and third fastest-growing vegan markets internationally in the same period, the United Arab Emirates (10.6%) and Australia (9.6%) respectively.
+This exceeds the projected growth in the second and third fastest-growing vegan markets internationally in the same period, the United Arab Emirates (10.6%) and Australia (9.6%), respectively.

 In 2018, Jacy Reese Anthis's book The End of Animal Farming argued that veganism will completely replace animal-based food by 2100.
 The book was featured in The Guardian, The New Republic, and Forbes, among other newspapers and magazines.

 The growth of schools serving vegan school meals has increased in recent years with the lunches added by Los Angeles, California in 2018, Portland, Maine in 2019, and New York City in 2022.

 In January 2021, 582,538 people from 209 countries and territories signed up for Veganuary, breaking the previous year's record of 400,000.
 That month, ONA in France became the first vegan restaurant in the country to receive a Michelin star.
 That year, 79 more vegan restaurants around the world received Michelin stars.
 At the end of the year, a poll conducted by The Guardian showed that a new high of 36% of the British public were interested in veganism.

 Prevalence across the globe

 The prevalence of veganism differs wildly per country and region and a minority everywhere.
-Around 10% of people are vegan in India, and around 2% in many developed Western countries.
+Vegans account for about 9% of the population in both India and Mexico, and about 2% in many developed Western countries.

 The city with the most vegan restaurants per resident in 2021 according to data collected from HappyCow was Chiang Mai (Thailand), followed by Ubud (Bali, Indonesia), Phuket (Thailand), Tel Aviv (Israel), and Lisbon (Portugal).